Groups

 What if I'm thinking about leading a Life Group?

 Fantastic!
 ABC does require that our Life Group leaders are members of ABC.
 If that’s the case for you, then stop by the Connect Center and start the training to lead.
 We will support you every step of the way with coaching and encouragement.
-For more specific info on what it takes to lead a life group, please reach out to Dan Grazier dgrazier@gmail.com
+For more specific info on what it takes to lead a life group, please reach out to Dan Grazier at dgrazier@gmail.com.

 For information: